Old British manual telephone exchanges

-Telephone wires from domestic telephones and public telephones were carried above ground to somewhere central, known as the telephone exchange.
-Here the job of a real person was to make connections to other telephones or telephone wires using junction boxes, plugs and sockets.
+Telephone wires from domestic telephones and public telephones were carried high above ground on what were called telegraph poles to a central hub known as the telephone exchange.
+There the job of someone was to make connections by plugging across cables on a switchboard to other telephones or junction boxes.
 It was extremely labour intensive.

-In the early years of telephones, exchanges had just one operator, who worked at a single switchboard in the local post office.
-He or she was probably also responsible for other post office work, as there would have been time enough.
+In the early years, telephone exchanges had just one operator, who worked at a single switchboard in the local post office.
+He or she was probably also responsible for other post office work, as there would have been time enough for it.
 Few households had phones, although most businesses did, and calls were expensive.
-The operator may have been the postmaster or postmistress.
+The operator was usually the local postmaster or postmistress.

 Operators of local manual exchanges usually knew what was going on in the area.
 They had to listen in to put a call through and could easily continue listening if they felt like it.
 My aunt's phone was on a manual exchange in Essex the 1950s and 60s.
 She was a district nurse, and when I phoned the operator to ask to be put through to her and she wasn't in, the operator frequently knew where she was and would say, "Nurse isn't in, she's at .....".